 Data collection has been enhanced by installing new sampling equipment in several of SqCWD's wells.
-There are also plans to install groundwater level sensors in production wells to facilitate real-time management of pumping.
+SqCWD has also installed groundwater level transducers in production wells to facilitate real-time management of pumping.

 SqCWD and CWD continue to update the agencies' databases and Geographical Information Systems.
 Calendar year 2009 and future data for all water quality constituents analyzed by SqCWD are now stored in a new WaterTrax database.